tum-ens/urbs/doc/implementdoc/sets.rst

 .. _installation-in-earlier:

-Installation in earlier support timeframe
+Installation in Earlier Support Timeframe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Processes installed in an earlier support timeframe `stf` and still usable in support timeframe `stf_later` are collected in the following tuple set: